-When more than 42 million people visit every year, it’s inevitable a few things get left behind.
-At Sydney Airport, we’re putting lost and unclaimed items to good use – and want you to get involved.
+When more than 44 million people visit every year, it’s inevitable a few things get left behind.
+Each year at Sydney Airport, we put lost and unclaimed items to good use at our Lost Property Auction.

 About our partner

 Sydney Community Foundation, established in 2004, is Sydney’s first and only dedicated Community Foundation, granting to grassroots organisations who design and run projects that meet the needs of Greater Sydney’s local communities.